-Select a circular spot to be 'Indoors'.
+Select a spot as a Safe Indoor Area.
 Designate a distant spot as the Safe Zone.
+When the facilitator calls "Smog," all players must quickly return inside the circle, simulating staying indoors during a smoggy day.

-- Without seeing, the facilitator calls "Smog," all players must quickly return inside the circle, simulating staying indoors during a smoggy day. - When the facilitator calls "Evacuate," players must pretend to make a mask by covering their face with their hands and rush toward the Safe Zone. - "Smog" can be called at any time, and players must return to the circle before continuing to the Safe Zone.
-The player to reach the Safe Zone first, wins!
+- When the facilitator calls "Evacuate," players must pretend to make a mask by covering their face with their hands and rush toward the Safe Zone. - The facilitator can call "Smog" at any time, and players must return to the circle before continuing to the Safe Zone.

-56 WASHING OUR HANDS
+WASHING OUR HANDS